tauimonen/android-weather-app/README.md

 - **Google Fonts:** Dynamically apply custom fonts by specifying font families within the Compose UI.
 - **ViewModel Compose:** Manage state and lifecycle events seamlessly in Jetpack Compose.

-## License
-This project is distributed under the [MIT License](LICENSE).

-## Contribution
-Contributions are encouraged and appreciated!
-Feel free to submit pull requests or report any issues.